 To learn more about both of these awards or submit a nomination, visit http://www.tfec.org/wip.

 About the Fund for Women & Girls

-The Fund for Women and Girls was created in 2000 to broaden the awareness of, and respond to, issues affecting women and girls through the power of collective philanthropy.
+The Fund for Women and Girls, a special initiative of The Foundation for Enhancing Communities (TFEC), was created in 2000 to broaden the awareness of, and respond to, issues affecting women and girls through the power of collective philanthropy.
 Women and girls around the world are inordinately represented among the poor, uneducated, and abused.
 Without a focused effort to combat the issues that face them, they will remain among the underserved.
-Our vision is of a community where they are afforded the right to live in safety, meet their basic needs for living, have the opportunities to pursue their dreams, and are inspired to experience the value of philanthropy.
+Our vision is of a community where women and girls are afforded the right to live in safety, meet their basic needs for living, have the opportunities to pursue their dreams, and are inspired to experience the value of philanthropy.